-You will need clear, legible handwriting and be able to write in sentences that show a reasonable understanding of grammar.
+You will need to be able to write in sentences that show a reasonable understanding of grammar.

 You will need to read different sources of information and write a summary of what you have read.

 A trained nurse will carry out a medical assessment to check you can safely take part in the fitness test.